grafana/writers-toolkit/docs/sources/writing-guide/documentation-structure/index.md

 ---
 title: "Documentation structure"
-description: "How organize concepts and tasks in the repository."
+description: "How to organize concepts and tasks in the repository."
-aliases: []
+aliases: ["/docs/writers-toolkit/latest/writing-guidelines/documentation-structure/"]
 weight: 300
 menuTitle: "Documentation structure"
+Keywords:
+    - information architecture
+    - structure
 ---

 # Documentation structure

-The help documentation for each product is logically organized which makes content findable - either by navigating the table of contents or searching via Google or the doc site search feature.
+The Docs Squad makes very intentional decisions about how we organize and structure product documentation.
+Well-structured content enables users to find what they need, quickly and reliably.

 The way in which we organize content is referred to as the information architecture (IA).
 The IA for the help docs of each product does vary, so it is important that you understand the structure of the help docs before you start contributing.